okogosov/PPL/README.md

 PPL is the Parenthesis Programming Language, in which all elements (statements, parameters, blocks) are enclosed in parentheses.
 PPL includes a preprocessor to simplify the writing programs and reduce the number of parentheses.

-Functions and data are stored in PPL as several kinds of Trees – root, NS, Functions, Configuration and may be displayed on Screen, saved and restored.
+Code, functions unctions and data are stored in PPL as several kinds of Trees – root, NS, Functions, Configuration and may be displayed on Screen, saved and restored.

 PPL configuration is defined in the file "Configuration.data" file and used when PPL runs or reloaded.

-PPL was developed  with Microsoft Developer Studio,C#, without using any third party packages.
+PPL is being developed  with Microsoft Developer Studio,C#, without using any third party packages.

 PPL is interpreted language, source code (in the format "scr")  is translated into intermediate representation (in the format "ppl") for immediate execution.